Knowledge Unlearning for Mitigating Privacy Risks in Language Models: Experiments

-We highlight four main points regarding the results.
+We highlight five main observations regarding the results.
 (1) \textsc{OPT} LMs show a much lower $\textsc{EL}_{10}$ and MA than \textsc{GPT-Neo} LMs, confirming that deduplicating the pretraining corpora is indeed helpful for mitigating privacy risks.
-(2) $\textsc{Neo + UL}^{+}$ results in degradation of average LM performance for the 125M LM while retaining most of its previous capabilities for the 1.3B and 2.7B LMs.
-Interestingly, for some benchmarks such as Lambada and ARC-Challenge, it actually results in a boost of performance.
-(3) While the LMs scale to larger sizes, it takes fewer epochs for the target sequences to be forgotten.
-Together with (2), this implies that larger LMs are strong \textit{un}learners.
-(4) While $\textsc{Neo + UL}^{+}$ provides a stronger privacy guarantee than \textsc{OPT} without sacrificing average LM performance from \textsc{Neo}, it is much more computationally efficient (3,500,000x) than re-training the underlying LM, which is required for all data preprocessing approaches~\footnote{Computational efficiency is measured via FLOPs which is calculated by (6 x Total Training Tokens x Parameter Size) as in \citet{brown2020language}.
+(2) \textsc{Neo + DPD$^+$} enables effective protection against extraction attacks demonstrated via the lowest EL and MA score; however, it brings severe degradation of generation capabilities measured via the Average F1 score of the 4 dialogue generation tasks.
+(3) $\textsc{Neo + UL}^{+}$ results in severe degradation of both classification and dialogue tasks for the 125M, only severe degradation of dialogue tasks for 1.3B LM while for the 2.7B LMs, it enables retaining most of its previous capabilities.
+(4) While the LMs scale to larger sizes, it takes fewer epochs for the target sequences to be forgotten.
+Together with (3), this implies that larger LMs are strong \textit{un}learners.
+(5) While $\textsc{Neo + UL}^{+}$ provides stronger privacy protection than \textsc{OPT} without sacrificing its performance from \textsc{Neo} for the 2.7B LM, it is much more computationally efficient (3,500,000x) than re-training the underlying LM, which is required for all data preprocessing approaches~\footnote{Computational efficiency is measured via FLOPs which is calculated by (6 × Total Training Tokens × Parameter Size) as in \citet{brown2020language}.
 FLOPs for \textsc{OPT} LMs were estimated using information from \citet{zhang2022opt}.
 We provide the FLOPs for the methods in Appendix \ref{appen:flops}.}.
-This characteristic makes knowledge unlearning very advantageous in scenarios where people might practice their RTBF and thus \textit{dynamic} forgetting of specific token sequences are required.

-Overall, results show unlearning to be an effective approach to providing a stronger empirical privacy guarantee than existing LMs measured via $\textsc{EL}_{10}$ and $\textsc{MA}$ while retaining and sometimes even improving general LM capabilities.
+Overall, results show unlearning to be an effective approach to providing a strong privacy protection while retaining and sometimes even improving general LM capabilities.

 \paragraph{Sequential Unlearning is more Stable than Batch Unlearning.}